GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 # multiple executables in same directory This relies on implicit variables
 # and default actions to do the compile of the $(EXE) target.
 The implicit CC
 # and CFLAGS are redefined here, while RM uses the default 'rm -f'.
 Only
-# recompiles the specified files and header if they have changed since last
+# re-compiles the specified files and header if they have changed since last
 # compile

 # common library and include directory